 Deploying the Sentinel Appliance to AWS Using VM Import

-1. Upload the OVA (downloaded as described in Downloading the Sentinel Appliance) to your S3 bucket:
+2. Upload the OVA file (downloaded as described in Obtaining the Sentinel Appliance) to your S3 bucket.

-1. Go to the S3 console in AWS, find your bucket, and choose Overview. s3bucket
+1. Go to the S3 console in AWS, find your bucket, and select Overview. s3bucket

 2. Select the OVA.

-3. Click Upload to upload the OVA to your bucket.
+3. Click Upload to upload the OVA to your S3 bucket.

-2. Import the OVA as an AWS image as described in What is VM Import/Export? (see particularly the section Import your VM as an Image).
+3. Import the OVA as an AWS image, as described in What is VM Import/Export? (see particularly the section Import your VM as an Image).

-When following the AWS documentation in that link, you can reuse the sample JSON files.
-However, any text in RED needs to be replaced with the information that is specific to your S3 bucket, OVA, and so on.
+When following the AWS documentation above, you can reuse the sample JSON provided.
+You will need to replace the values shown in red with information that is specific to your S3 bucket, OVA file, and so on.

 Examples

-This section describes sample files and commands used in Importing Your VM as an Image using VM Import/Export.
-We recommend you create these files in your home directory to directly reuse (copy/paste) the commands.
+This section describes sample files and commands used in Importing a VM as an image using VM Import/Export.
+We recommend you create these files in your home directory to directly reuse (copy and paste) the commands.

-Any parsing or python parsing errors encountered when running any of the commands may be a result of the choice of text editor used (for example, Sublime Text).
-To resolve this issue, we recommend using nano or Vim editors.
+Any parsing or Python parsing errors encountered when running the sample commands may be a result of the text editor used (for example, Sublime Text).
+To resolve these issues, we recommend using either nano or Vim.
 If the errors persist, ensure that you are using Python 3.X or higher.

-1. Create a file named trust-policy.json from your terminal with the following policy:
+1. Using the AWS Command Line Interface (AWS CLI), create a file named trust-policy.json with the following policy:

 {